Lynparza Tablets (Olaparib)

 What If You Miss a Dose?

-If you miss your dose at the usual time, take your next normal dose at its scheduled time.
-Do not take a double dose to make up for forgotten tablets.
+If you miss a dose, take your next scheduled dose at the usual time.
+Do not take two doses at once to make up for a missed dose.

 Available Tablet Strengths